neelsmith/latin102/docs/breakouts/index.md

 ## Fri., Apr.
 16

-Section 3 of chapter 30 has *four* sentences.
+Section 3 of chapter 30 has *four* sets of main sentences (either individual sentences, or multiple main sentences joined by `et`).

 1. Find the indepedent (main) clause in each sentence.
 2. Make a vocab list for the main clauses only.